Updated on June 24, 2020.

 If you are looking to save money on a phone, buying Premium Pre-Owned from Glyde is great option.
 We have a rigorous testing process where only 1 in 10 phones passes, allowing you to save hundred of dollars on a phone that is in like-new condition.

-So, if you are looking to trade in your old iPhone, and save hundreds of dollars on a new iPhone XR or X model, get the process started here by taking this quick quiz.
+So, if you are looking to sell iPhone, and save hundreds of dollars on a new iPhone XR or X model, get the process started here by heading here.